 Knowing which type of claim to file can be difficult at first.
-While all employers in Nevada are required to have workers’ compensation insurance, some accidents may be the fault of third-parties.
+While all employers in Nebraska are required to have workers’ compensation insurance, some accidents may be the fault of third-parties.
 You may have been hit by another vehicle while riding or injured due to a mechanical defect.
 In these instances, you would be able to file a third-party claim alongside your works’ compensation claim.

 In any case, you will need the skill of an experienced attorney to ensure you receive the most amount of compensation in your claim.
 That is why, after a serious ATV crash, you should not hesitate to contact Bottlinger Law L.L.C. to speak with an Omaha personal injury attorney.
 We can advise you of your options under the law and represent you in a claim for damages.
 Our founding attorney understands both sides of the claims process and can work diligently to get you the compensation you need from the at-fault insurance company.
 Call us at (402) 505-8234 to schedule a free consultation.

 Our legal team is ready to help.
 Please fill out the form below to set up a free consultation with attorney Jason Bottlinger.

 Membership in this group is restricted only to attorneys who have won multi-millions dollar verdicts for their clients.